For everybody in their busy lives, you need to invest in sharpening your tools, and you need to invest in longevity.Ryan

 Consider the undeniable fact that, despite your best efforts, this miserable lump causes the blade to rock around on the stone’s surface like a boat over ocean swells, with the result that, given a fixed number of strokes, a high percentage of those strokes end up polishing the bulge instead of the cutting edge.
-This is important because, once again, the last micron of the blade is the only part that actually does any cutting, not the bulge.
+This is important because, once again, the last few microns of the blade is the only part that actually does any cutting, not the bulge.

 Please don’t misunderstand.
 I’m not saying that you can’t create a fiendishly sharp edge on a blade with an obese bevel.
 I’m also not saying that, within reasonable parameters, a convex bevel cuts less efficiently or dulls quicker than the same blade with a flat bevel.
 It absolutely doesn’t, as my fellow student’s research showed.
 Allow me to restate and summarize the facts so there is no confusion.

 - It takes longer to create a given level of sharpness at the extreme cutting edge of a bulging bevel than a flat bevel, all else equal;